 We assess applications against the assessment criteria (see Section 6) and against other applications.
 This includes taking into consideration a balance across art forms and types of activity, geographic and community diversity, and generation of jobs.
-We will also assess 'value for relevant money' to determine the best applications and the best combination of applications to recommend for funding that will deliver the intended outcomes of the program.12
+We will also assess 'value for relevant money' to determine the best applications and the best combination of applications to recommend for funding that will deliver the intended outcomes of the program.
+12

-We consider each application on its merits, based on:
+We consider each application on its merits, including applications for assistance with rescheduling costs, based on: